Comprehensive Microscopic Theory for Coupling of Longitudinal--Transverse Fields and Individual--Collective Excitations: Self-consistent equation

 \section{Self-consistent equation}

-In previous sections, we derived the constitutive equation (\ref{eq:cons4vec}) with the nonlocal susceptibility (\ref{eq:nonlocalsus4vec}) and the solution of the Maxwell equations (\ref{eq:formalA4vec}) with Green's function (\ref{eq:solGreenMat}) in a four-vector representation.
+In previous sections, we derived the constitutive equation (\ref{eq:cons4vec}) with the nonlocal susceptibility (\ref{eq:nonlocalsus4vec}) and the solution of the Maxwell's equations (\ref{eq:formalA4vec}) with Green's function (\ref{eq:solGreenMat}) in a four-vector representation.
 These expressions form a self-consistent relation.